Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

     }
 ```

-The Observer Pattern is nothing more then folding over a list of updateFunctions.
+The Observer Pattern is nothing more then folding over a list of update functions.

 ## ✅ State Pattern